ChengyuanSha/PANDA/README.md

 # PANDA: Prioritization of autism‐genes using network‐based deep‐learning approach

-This repository is a re-implementation of [PANDA: Prioritization of autism‐genes using network‐based deep‐learning approach](https://onlinelibrary.wiley.com/doi/full/10.1002/gepi.22282).
+This repository is a re-implementation of [PANDA: Prioritization of autism‐genes using network‐based deep‐learning approach](https://onlinelibrary.wiley.com/doi/full/10.1002/gepi.22282) in PyTorch.

 ## Requirements